-In August, Mississippi PEP marked it’s sixth year.
+In August, Mississippi PEP will mark it’s seventh year.
 That’s a long time to be doing this.
 The website has gone through a few changes during this time and so have Mississippi politics, but one thing has not gone through nearly enough changes.

 State and Federal Government still holds the best of our state back through excessive meddling, regulating, and spending.
 That still needs to change.
 We’ve been told repeatedly that it would change by Republicans in state government.
 We’re now seeing the same empty promises from Republicans in charge at the federal level.

 The big government approach has not been corrected under Republican control.

 In fact, while there have been a few good steps towards reigning in state level regulation, government spending is higher in Mississippi now than it’s ever been.

 The state continues to lose hundreds of millions of dollars on misguided subsidies and tax incentives to bring in industry that rarely ever shows a return on the investment.
 Why aren’t our state leaders helping the businesses that create the most jobs in this state, the homegrown small businesses?

 Now, to top it all off, race relations in the state, like that of the country, are taking a sour turn.

 Egged-on by the social justice movement that is prominently pushed by groups like the William Winter Institute on Racial Reconciliation at Ole Miss, leftists are pushing for more favored treatment for individuals within groups they deem to be worthy of “social justice” This includes promotion of this newly idealized standard from the government beginning in the cradle and ending at the grave.

 This was once referred to as socialism.
 How the practice came to be adopted in a constitutional republic like the U.S. is a lesson in subversive action, and the dangers of incremental administrative bureaucracy.
 Our representative bodies, in Jackson and in Washington, have been marginalized when it comes to the actual details of rules making, and the two political parties who share power allowed it to happen.